-Conservative estimates would suggest that we see at least 200,000 cases of sepsis in the UK each year, with up to 52,000 deaths and a direct cost to the NHS of at least £1.5 billion.
-Sepsis costs our society as much as £15.6 billion every year.
-It is highly likely that these numbers are under-estimates, since a proportion of the more than 1.7 million patients suffering severe infection in England every year are likely to have uncoded sepsis.
+Conservative estimates would suggest that we see at least 200,000 cases of sepsis in the UK each year, with around 48,500 deaths and a direct cost to the NHS of at least £1.5 billion.
+Sepsis costs our society as much as

+£15.6 billion every year.
+It is likely that even these numbers are under-estimates, since a proportion of the more than 1.5 million patients suffering severe infection in England every year are likely to have uncoded sepsis.
+The Academy of Medical Royal Colleges in 2022 estimated that we may see as many as 66,096 deaths each year from sepsis.